pof91/kronoSafeHomeWork/README.md

 6 NOK : Adding new kinds of graphics

+7 NOK : use other data (forecast10day, hourly)

-7 NOK : use less instead of css
+8 NOK : use less instead of css

-8 NOK : use google graph/Raphael.js
+9 NOK : use google graph/Raphael.js